Difference Between DDL and DML in DBMS

 TRUNCATE

-This command used to delete all the rows from the table and free the space containing the table.
+This command is used to delete all the rows from the table and free the space containing the table.

 Syntax: